NIWOT'S CHALLENGE

 • The event will be filled as first listed above (top section), then the second section listed above

-• A wait list will be implemented by order of application received
+• A wait list will be implemented in order of application received

-We reserve the right to refuse entry of ANY applicant without providing an explanation for doing so.
-This is a graduate level event and participants are expected to have considerable ultra or adventure racing experience that proves their ability to take on this challenge safely.
-Do NOT apply if you do not know how to read a map (paper map.. non-electronic) and/or use a compass, do not know how to use GPS, or if you have no intention on learning these skills between your application and race day.
+We reserve the right to refuse entry to ANY applicant without explaining why.
+This is a graduate-level event, and participants are expected to have considerable ultra or adventure racing experience that proves their ability to take on this challenge safely.
+Do NOT apply if you do not know how to read a map (paper map, non-electronic) and/or use a compass, or if you have no intention of learning these skills between your application and race day.
+Further, this is not a place for ego.

 ADDITIONAL INFORMATION

 All runners will be known on race weekend by their Spirit/Totem Animal.
-Only those who finish a Chief’s Loop will be given a suitable Chief name differentiating them from all other comers.
-Those who complete the Niwot’s Double will reach Deity level.
+Only those who finish a Chief’s Loop will be given a suitable Chief name, differentiating them from all other comers.
+Those who complete Niwot’s Double will reach Deity level.

-Information pertaining to the challenge will be issued, electronically, to runners during the weeks leading up to the event.
-This information includes a course map, aid station location, aid and crew access point(s), additional rules, and start time of the event.
-This will provide runners with ample time to assemble their course maps and other needs for the event.
+Runners will receive electronic information about the challenge during the weeks leading up to the event.
+This information includes a course map, aid station location, aid and crew access point(s), additional rules, and the start time of the event.
+This will allow runners ample time to assemble their course maps and other needs for the event.